mrkuz/kradle/README.md

 > Dokka, the documentation engine for Kotlin.

-Adds the `generateDocumentation` task, which uses [Dokka](https://kotlin.github.io/dokka/) to generates a HTML documention based on KDoc comments.
+Adds the `generateDocumentation` task, which uses [Dokka](https://kotlin.github.io/dokka/) to generates a HTML documentation based on KDoc comments.
 The documentation can be found under `build/docs`.

 Package and module documentation can be placed in a file _package.md_ or _module.md_ in the project directory.

+## Packaging

 ### ShadowBlueprint